The Authoring Tool Accessibility Guidelines (ATAG) 2.0 provides guidelines for designing web content authoring

 ATAG 2.0 also recognizes several approaches to presenting the content in a view:

-- editing-views: View in which some or all of the content is editable; or
+- editing-views: Views in which some or all of the content is editable; or

-- previews: Views in which no authoring actions are provided (i.e., the view is not editable).
-Typically, the purpose of previews is to present content as it would appear to end users of user
+- previews: Views in which no authoring actions are provided (i.e. the view is not editable).
+Previews are provided to present the web content being edited by the authoring tool as it would appear to end users of user

 - A customary sequence of steps or tasks that authors follow to produce a content deliverable.
 If an authoring tool is composed of a collection

-of software components, then its workflows may include use of one or more of the components.
+image editor, and validation tool), then its workflows may include use of one or more of the applications.

 This section is informative.